ConicalLang/Conical/README.md

+# WARNING: No features have actually been implemented yet!

 # About
 Conical is a modern systems language that is designed with a "simplicity first" mindset.
 While many modern languages strive to have as much abstraction as possible.
 Conical tries to be as *readable* as possible.
 This means that, while there *are* various different abstractions,that is not the goal of the language.
 For example, types for functions and variables are written like in C style languages (`type function(type arg);`) instead of the more modern convention of using '->' and ':' (`fn function(arg: type)->type`).